evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-03-31-fibonacci32-kit.md

 You can insert and solder the LEDs in any order.
 If you follow the order listed below, you can stop and test the LEDs at any point.
 It's not a bad idea to test after each LED.
 If a mistake is made, or an LED has failed, it will be easier to fix the fewer LEDs have been assembled.

+You can test the LEDs by placing the Nano onto the pins, carefully checking you have it aligned correctly, with the USB port toward the edge where noted.
+Hold it in place while plugging in the USB cable, and the LEDs should light up.
+If not, make sure the Arduino code has been uploaded (see above).

 1. We'll start with L0, the first LED, in the enter of the main PCB.
 1. Align the V, G, I, & O markings on an LED PCB with the markings on the main PCB.
 Insert the LED PCB pins into the holes on the main PCB.
 1. Check the markings again, making sure they match.